Some ring-theoretic properties of A_inf: Adic glueing

-With this result in mind, we set some more specific notation. \begin{hypothesis} For the remainder of \S\ref{sec:adic glueing}, let $R$ be a complete Tate f-adic ring which is perfect of characteristic $p$, and let $R^+$ be a subring of integral elements in $R$ (which is necessarily also perfect).
-For example, we may take $R = K$, $R^+ = \frako_K$.
+With these results in mind, we set some more specific notation. \begin{hypothesis} For the remainder of \S\ref{sec:adic glueing}, let $R$ be a Huber ring which is perfect of characteristic $p$ and Tate, and let $R^+$ be a subring of integral elements in $R$ (which is necessarily also perfect).
+For example, we may take $R = K$, $R^+ = \frako_K$ in case $K$ is complete for a rank 1 valuation.
 Let $\overline{x} \in R$ be a topologically nilpotent unit; note that necessarily $\overline{x} \in R^+$. \end{hypothesis}